kettle11/tangle/README.md

-# TangleSync
+# Tangle

 [Play with a live demo](tanglesync.com)

-TangleSync is a library that aims to make multiplayer apps and games far easier to build.
+Tangle is a library that aims to make multiplayer apps and games far easier to build.

-TangleSync 'magically' wraps WebAssembly so you can write programs without worrying about message passing, serialization, or consensus.
+Tangle 'magically' wraps WebAssembly so you can write programs without worrying about message passing, serialization, or consensus.

 ## WARNING